Discover more from REDD-Monitor

 But Verra’s claims of “reliable emission reductions” are not really reassuring, as the case of the Oddar Meanchey REDD project in Cambodia reveals.
 The project was registered under the Verified Carbon Standard in 2013.
 In January 2018, Virgin Atlantic stopped buying carbon credits from the Oddar Meanchey REDD project.
 The problem, as a December 2017 report by Fern pointed out was that “the forest is being destroyed, not protected”.

 REDD-Monitor has reported on the destruction of the forests inside the Oddar Meanchey REDD project since 2013, based on reports in the Cambodian media.
-A series of photographs taken in March 2012, reveal the extent of the deforestation:
+A series of photographs taken in March 2012, reveals the extent of the deforestation:

 After Virgin Atlantic stopped buying carbon credits from the Oddar Meanchey REDD project, Verra put out a statement claiming that “REDD+ is a proven, efficient and effective way to achieve emission reductions”.